Equitrans Midstream

 Equitrans Midstream Corporation, also known as E-Train, is an American energy company engaged in the pipeline transportion of natural gas and natural gas liquids.
-It is headquartered in Canonsburg, Pennsylvania.
+It is headquartered in Canonsburg, Pennsylvania, and is a wholly owned subsidiary of EQT Corporation.

 Corporate history

 In November 2018, EQT Corporation split into two companies.
 Equitrans Midstream, a stand-alone corporation, retained EQT's assets, and remained engaged in the midstream gathering and transportation of natural gas and natural gas liquids.
 EQT Corporation remained involved only in gas exploration and production.
 EQT retained a 19.9 percent interest in Equitrans Midstream, (since reduced to 5.3% in 2022) and was awarded a general partner interest in EOGP Holdings LP, a company formed in 2015 to hold a general interest partnership in EQM Midstream Partners LP.
 Equitrans Midstream also retained a small limited partner interest in EQM Midstream Partners.